cdaringe/blog/src/posts/2018-10-01---fn_blog_blog/index.md

 ## conclusion

-let's recap what we've acheived. we have:
+let's recap what we've achieved. we have:

 - exported our old ghost site
 - transformed our export into markdown files with local image references